Comment on page

 The cell hover menu contains options for viewing, formatting and exporting data from your cell.
 Click on a cell to select it and see the hover menu.

-The cell context menu contains options for layering, locking, formatting and copying SQL from cells.
+The cell context menu contains additional cell-specific options for formatting, copying, selecting, and downloading data from cells.
 Right-click anywhere on the cell to open it.

 To delete a cell, simply select it and hit the backspace key.